- BMI provides an estimate of a person’s body fat.

 - BMI charts are used to see if you are underweight, normal, overweight, or obese.

 - A high BMI can mean that a person is at risk for health-related problems such as high blood pressure or diabetes.

 - A low BMI can mean that a person is at risk for health-related problems such as compromised immune system.

 BMI is a ratio of a person’s height and weight.
 It does not measure body fat, but can be an indicator of body fatness.
 Everyone needs some body fat, but having too much body fat can put a person at risk for health problems such as high blood pressure and diabetes.
 Having too little body fat is also unhealthy.

 How is BMI measured?

 BMI is a mathematical calculation of your weight (in pounds) times 703 divided by your height (in inches) squared.
 You can figure out your BMI on your own using this formula: BMI = Weight (in pounds) x 703 divided by Height (in inches) squared.

-You can use online calculators to figure out your BMI: Teens and Adults (20+).
+You can use online calculators to figure out your BMI: Children and Teens (age 2-19) and Adults (age 20+).
 But it’s best to ask your health care provider or school nurse for this information to make sure your height and weight are measured correctly.